Deep-Mentor/baby-dino-run/README.md

 Just run the file baby_dino_run.py

 # How to play the game
-Press Space to Jump
+Press Space to Jump.
-Press Q or close the window to quit the game
+Press Q or close the window to quit the game.